 Also the Social Rights and Equality subattribute was divided into subcomponents: social group equality, basic welfare and gender equality.
-Five V-Dem expert-coded indicators that reflect social equality are used to measure social group equality.
+Nine V-Dem expert-coded indicators that reflect social equality are used to measure social group equality.
 Four of the underlying questions ask about social class and identity group inequalities with regard to civil liberties and political power distribution, the fifth about the representation of disadvantaged social groups.
+Four V-Dem indices specify dimensions of political exclusion based on social, economic, political and locational features.
 They are supplemented by two indicators about religious and ethnic tensions from ICRG.

-The provision of basic welfare is measured using a number of standard observable human development indicators: infant mortality rate (UN), life expectancy (UN), supply of kilocalories per person per day (FAO), literacy rate (UNESCO) and average years of schooling (GHDx).
+The provision of basic welfare is measured using a number of standard observable human development indicators: infant mortality rate (UN), life expectancy (UN), supply of kilocalories per person per day (FAO), literacy rate (UNESCO) and average years of schooling (IHME).
 The data on literacy rates contained a lot of missing values, so linear interpolation between observed data points was used to increase the coverage.
 The project generally refrained from using data sets with significant amounts of missing values.
 In the few cases where linear interpolation was used to fill some of the gaps, there were good theoretical and empirical reasons to expect them to be trended and not to fluctuate a great deal.
 Interpolation means that new data points are constructed for missing data points within the range of known data points.